alychinque/ChinquePortfolioWebsite/README.md

 - Tertiary: #E9ECEF **'Light Grey'** This is a standard color for Jumbotron and almost all sections have this color as a background.
 - Progress bar: #FFC107 **'Gold'** I chose this kind of yellow in the progress bar where I show the percentage of my skills in each area.

+#### Background:
+The image that I chose to use fixed in the background of the website is from [FreePik](https://www.freepik.com/).
+I manually resized the image using a tool called [PhotoPea](https://www.photopea.com/), having accurately sized images reduces the load time of the website.